 specified on the primer car instructions between coats.
 Take about 20 minutes to

-an hour between recoating for the primer to cure.<br>The primed surface will
+an hour between recoating for the primer to cure.

 have a powdery finish, so use 2000 grit wet & dry sandpaper to lightly sand the